alex-chiu/texas-tasa/README.md

 Website created for the Taiwanese American Student Association Student Organization at The University of Texas at Austin

-www.texastasa.com
+www.texastasa.com (Currently Down)

 ## Features
-**Cool Images** - Public image of TASA, including our silliness!
+**Cool Images** - Public image of TASA, including various members.

-**Relevant Information** - Readily available content for you to learn about what we did and currently are up to.
+**Relevant Information** - Readily available content for you to learn about what we are currently up to.

 **Get To Know Us** - Learn who we are and what we're about.